ailswan/ailswan.github.io/_essays/python-note.md

 - `collections.defaultdict(default_type)`: Dictionary with default value.
 - `collections.deque()`: Double-ended queue.

+### **Counter Methods**:

+- `collections.Counter(iterable)`: Creates a Counter object from an iterable, counting occurrences of each element.
+- `counter.elements()`: Returns an iterator over elements repeating each as many times as its count.
+- `counter.most_common([n])`: Returns a list of the n most common elements and their counts in descending order.
+If n is omitted or None, returns all elements.

 ### **Looping Techniques**:
 - `enumerate(iterable)`: Loop with index.
 - `zip(iterable1, iterable2,...)`: Loop over multiple iterables.